 Chapter Two - My Father's Fury

-"Natasha, I found this note on top of my laptop, do you know about it?"
+"Natasha, I found this note on top of my laptop, do you know anything about it?"
 My father asked my mother at once, while displaying the note I had written for him regarding my abrupt departure.
 He did not seem delighted at all, if anything, he was very angry and embittered by what was happening.

 "I am talking about Nathan's note, about him leaving and please Natasha, do not lie to me on his behalf, I beg of you."
-At this point, my father's speech towards my mother was already inhospitable, for he was already preparing himself to blame my mother once again for everything that was taking place.
+At this point, my father's speech towards my mother was already inhospitable, for he was already preparing himself to blame her once again for everything that was taking place.

 Donate Here (PayPal)